Deploying your first .NET app to velixir

 No credentials in source control.
 No copy-pasting between dashboards.
 Rotate the connection and we re-inject the new value on the next deploy.

-Every instance ships with a connection pooler in front, so an Npgsql connection storm during a deploy doesn't blow your max_connections.
-Point-in-time recovery uses continuous WAL shipping, so the seven-day window on Hobby is a real seven days.
-You can restore to any second within it.
+When you turn on HA, we run a synchronous standby replica so a single node failure doesn't take the database down (it bills as a second replica).
+Point-in-time recovery uses continuous WAL shipping, so the seven-day window on a Starter instance is a real seven days, you can restore to any second within it.

 Managed Valkey for the things that shouldn't hit your database